navarroaxel/navarroaxel.github.io/blog/nodejs-18.md

 });
 ```

-Also, we can group subtests in a parent test.
+Also, we can group subtests within a parent test.

 ```javascript
 test('top level test', async (t) => {